-The Compensation Committee adjusts the bonus using its negative discretion by setting baseline bonus levels through an analysis of compensation for comparable positions within our peer group.
-Baseline bonus levels are intended to represent a competitive level of compensation when the executive officers achieve annual established financial, strategic and individual goals.
+Baseline bonus levels are established by the Compensation Committee through an analysis of compensation for comparable positions within our peer group and are intended to represent a competitive level of compensation when the executive officers achieve annual established financial, strategic and individual goals.
 Combined salaries and bonus levels for our executive officers who meet these goals are designed to exceed the median cash compensation level at peer group companies by twenty to forty percent (20-40%).
 The Compensation Committee believes that this policy is consistent with the high level of growth generally reflected in such financial, strategic and individual goals.